Robert Wickens: FIA Formula Two Championship

-In November 2009 Wickens revealed that he had held "off the record" talks with several Formula 1 teams, and believe that his chances of driving in Formula 1 were increased by the fact that he is the only potential rookie North American driver who currently holds a valid FIA superlicence.
+In November 2009, Wickens revealed that he had held "off the record" talks with several Formula 1 teams, and believed that his chances of driving in Formula 1 were increased by the fact that he was the only potential rookie North American driver who currently holds a valid FIA superlicence.

 Wickens competing at the Hockenheimring during the finale of the 2014 Deutsche Tourenwagen Masters.

 GP3 Series

-In 2010 Wickens raced in the GP3 Series with Status Grand Prix.
+In 2010, Wickens raced in the GP3 Series with Status Grand Prix.
 After getting third place in Barcelona qualifying, a good start and Nigel Melker retiring on the opening lap upped him to second place in the first race.
-In the second race he started from seventh place and made his way up to fourth, which allowed him to lead the driver's standings.
+In the second race, he started from seventh place and made his way up to fourth, which allowed him to lead the driver's standings.

 Formula Renault 3.5 Series

 Wickens was crowned the champion of the series in 2011, after edging out teammate Jean-Éric Vergne at the final race.